 Love Them All exists to promote health in Iraqi Kurdistan with a focus on life-saving interventions for infants and young children with congenital heart disease.
 We achieve our goals by working directly with and under the guidance of qualified healthcare providers, collecting, analyzing and sharing information, raising awareness, building connections, funding projects, sourcing and directing the transportation of medical products, and sourcing and supporting access to medical care and training initiatives offered locally and abroad.

-Local Immediate Medical Care for Children
+Local Immediate Medical Care for Children with CHD

 Love The All is passionate about joining the efforts of others and becoming a catalyst for the services already offered locally so that patients have access to quality evidence-based care right where they live.
 Initiatives supported by Love Them All include projects that build essential infrastructure, increase access to medical equipment and systems and provide valuable information.
 Our goal is to ensure that access to medical exams, medication and procedures are available to all children and their families and to ensure that families make informed decisions for themselves and for their children.
 In doing this we specifically target those who are marginalized and those who face the barriers often caused by language, religion, race and and those affected by crisis.

 Transportation to the Best Medical Care for Children with CHD

 We work directly with local and foreign medical professionals for the purpose of creating opportunities for patients suffering from Congenital Heart Disease to travel abroad for life-saving care.